The gardens are managed by Knight Frank. The gardener is Penny Hinves, who is a Chelsea Silver Medal Winner and TNRA member.

-Acees changed to an electronic fob system, offering the opportunity to access the gardens to the wider residential community of Trinity Village.
+Access to the gardens is via an electronic fob system, offering the opportunity to access the gardens to the wider residential community of Trinity Village.

-For long leasehold and freehold owners within Trinity Village there will be an annual fee of £100.
+For long leasehold and freehold owners within Trinity Village there is an annual fee of £140.
 For properties which are sublet, completion of the licence and payment must be carried out by the long leaseholder/freeholder.
-The charge of £100 may be refunded at year end for six "designated gardeners” with a record of voluntary work in the two gardens.
-Long leaseholders and freehold owners should email firstname.lastname@example.org if they are interested in receiving a fob.
+Long leaseholders and freehold owners should email email@example.com if they are interested in receiving a fob.

 TNRA advice on using the gardens in the squares